Fable3/SFND_3D_Object_Tracking/README.md

 Generally, the main problem is that the distances between keypoints are very small.
 The keypoints have to be very precisely centered on the same point to have reliable results.
 By taking the median distance ratio we minimized the effect of outliers in the result, but it doesn't help with the noise.

+Here are all the possible detector/descriptor combinations.
+The Harris method has 2 implementation, using `cv::cornerHarris` (HARRIS) and `cv::goodFeaturesToTrack` (HARRIS_GFT).

+From the previous project, FAST+BRIEF, FAST+ORB and ORB+BRIEF was selected based on performance.
+Out of those 3, FAST+BRIEF was the fastest, and it also performs best in this scenario.

+In the last line, I inluded the TTC based on LIDAR measurements for reference.
+(Frame 6-7-8 are unreliable because of the weird anomaly in the point cloud shown above)

 detector+descriptor| 1| 2| 3| 4| 5| 6| 7| 8| 9| 10| 11| 12| 13| 14| 15| 16| 17| 18
 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---